oliprev/OP_COMP3000/README.md

 - **dotenv** - loads environment variables from .env files into process.env
 - **mongoose** - ODM library for interacting with MongoDB using schemas and models
 - **http** - Node.js module used to create HTTP server functionality
-- **helmet** - adds security headers to HTTP responses to protect Seculearn from known vulnerabilities
+- **helmet** - adds security headers to HTTP responses to protect SecuLearn from known vulnerabilities
 - **express-rate-limit** - limits repeated requests to API endpoints to prevent abuse
 - **path** - used for handling and transforming file paths
 - **bcrypt** - used to hash and salt passwords before database storage